Dual Encoding for Video Retrieval by Text: Summary and Conclusions

 \section{Summary and Conclusions}

-For video retrieval by text, this paper proposes a dual encoding network with hybrid space learning.
-By jointly exploiting multiple encoding strategies at different levels, the proposed dual encoding network encodes both videos and text into powerful dense representations.
+For video retrieval by text, this paper proposes a Dual Encoding network with hybrid space learning.
+By jointly exploiting multiple encoding strategies at different levels, the proposed network encodes both videos and text into powerful dense representations.
 Followed by hybrid space learning, these representations can be transformed to perform sequence-to-sequence cross-modal matching effectively.
 Extensive experiments on four video datasets, \ie MSR-VTT, TRECVID AVS 2016-2018, VATEX, and MPII-MD, support the following conclusions.
-Among the three levels of encoding, biGRU-CNN that builds a 1-d convolutional network on top of bidirectional GRU is the most effective when used alone.
+Among the three levels of encoding, biGRU-CNN that builds a 1D convolutional network on top of bidirectional GRU is the most effective when used alone.
 Video-side multi-level encoding is more beneficial when compared with its text-side counterpart.
+Our multi-level encoding modules also show competitive performance against recent multi-modal Transformers.
 Compared with the widely used latent space learning, our hybrid space learning not only improves the retrieval performance but also enhances the interpretability of what the dual encoding network has learned.
-For state-of-the-art performance, we recommend dual encoding with hybrid space learning for video-text matching.
+For state-of-the-art performance, we recommend Dual Encoding with hybrid space learning for video-text matching.

+\textbf{Effect of $\alpha$ on the retrieval performance}.
+The influence of the hyper-parameter $\alpha$ in Eq. \ref{eq:final_simi} is studied as follows.
+We try $\alpha$ with its value ranging from 0.1 to 0.9 with an interval of 0.1.
+As shown in Fig. \ref{fig:hybrid_weight}, when the $\alpha$ is larger than 0.2, the performance of our model with the hybrid space are all over 200 on MSR-VTT, which consistently outperform the counterparts using the latent space or the concept space alone.
+The results show that our hybrid space is not very sensitive to this parameter.